-Approximately \$357,719 in assets were written off or disposed of in fiscal year 2018/19 and the District recognized a net loss on disposal of \$2,615.
+Approximately \$7,769 in assets were written off or disposed of in fiscal year 2019/20.
+The District did not recognize any loss on disposal, as the assets were fully depreciated.
 All capital assets are valued at historical cost and depreciated over their estimated useful lives using the straight-line method.